Kristina01111000/Drws_site/README.md

 Things to do when quizzes are back:

 - remove teh yin/yang graph from the 40Q
-- see if there is a way to capture names from the box at the bottom, or just delete it
 - see if i can add a link -> in the pdf file
 - did we go over problems with the quiz and what needs to be fixed?